brycewray/astro-site-legacy/src/pages/posts/2021/03/next-steps.md

 As I said earlier, part of the work I'm doing for this learning experience involves rebuilding one of our currently WordPress-based sites as closely as possible.
 Since that site uses [FontAwesome](https://fontawesome.com) characters in its navigation menu, I wanted to do the same---but **without** having to link to FontAwesome itself.

-Fortunately, FontAwesome has an "[official React component](https://fontawesome.com/docs/web/use-with/react/)," which makes that a breeze:
+Fortunately, FontAwesome has an “[official React component](https://fontawesome.com/docs/web/use-with/react/),” which makes that a breeze:

 ```jsx
 import nav from '@scss/Nav.module.scss';